-14. Equal Opportunities
+14. Equal opportunities

-The Council is committed to ensuring that equality considerations are central to all that it does.
-This includes tackling all forms of discrimination, promoting equality of opportunity and removing the barriers that some groups and individuals might experience in accessing employment or Council services.
+The Council is committed to ensuring that equality and diversity considerations are central to all that it does.
+This includes tackling all forms of discrimination and harassment, promoting equality of opportunity and removing the barriers that groups and individuals may experience in accessing Council services or employment opportunities.

-The Council's policy on equal opportunities identifies the following grounds on which people might experience discrimination or less favourable treatment:
+The Council's policy on equality and diversity identifies the following grounds on which people may experience discrimination, harassment or less favourable treatment: